Reefwing-Software/Reefwing-AHRS/README.md

  - Complementary Filter
  - Madgwick Filter
  - Mahony Filter
+ - NONE: Euler Angles are updated using trigonometry

  We found that we experienced significant gyroscopic drift with the complementary filter.
 The Madgwick and Mahony filters fixes this issue but take a bit longer to settle on an angle.
 Of the two, Mahony is a bit faster than Madgwick, but the best filter and associated free parameter settings will depend on the application.